Dual Degree - King's College London

 Programme of studies

-With this collaboration, King's and Sciences Po are inaugurating a new, open and flexible type of joint degree which bridges 7 Master's programmes on the Sciences Po side and over 30 degree programmes on the King's side.
-These dozens of degree combinations therefore allow students to design their own path of study in international affairs in both Paris and London and benefit from top-level education.
-In advance of arriving to King's, students enrolled in the programme will be permitted, under specificregulations, to select their optional modules.
+With this collaboration, King's and Sciences Po are inaugurating a new and flexible dual degree which bridges seven programmes on the Sciences Po side with over 30 degree programmes on the King's side.
+As a result, students can design their own path of study from the many potential degree combinations in international affairs in both Paris and London.

-This joint graduate program is aimed at graduate students planning careers in diplomacy, international organisations and other areas of social and public policy at the national, European and global level.
+This dual degree program is aimed at graduate students planning careers in diplomacy and other areas of social and public policy at the national, European and global level.

 Studies: Year 1 at Sciences Po

-During the first year at Sciences Po, students may join any one of the master's programs at the Paris School of International Affairs (PSIA):
+During the first year of the Dual Degree, students may join any one of the seven Master's programs offered by the Paris School of International Affairs.

 Students will take 60 credits at Sciences Po.